MattLemmon/StickFight/readme.txt

 $ ruby main.rb

-If you checked the boxes during install, you should also be able to simply double-click on the `main.rb` file in the StickBall folder.
+If you checked the boxes during install, you should also be able to simply double-click on the `main.rb` file in the StickFight folder.

 Enjoy!